mostafaznv/nova-map-field/README.md

 #### From 3.* to 4.*
 - Support for `matanyadaev/laravel-eloquent-spatial` versions 2 and 3 has been dropped.
 The package now exclusively supports version 4 and higher.
 - The `HasSpatialColumns` trait has been removed from the package.
 Instead, use the `HasSpatial` trait from the laravel-eloquent-spatial package.
+- Both `MapSearchBoxType` and `MapSearchProvider` custom enums have been refactored and are now located in the `Mostafaznv\NovaMapField\Enums` namespace, utilizing PHP 8.1 enums.
+This update affects:
+  - The `searchBoxType` and `searchProvider` methods across all map field types (MapPointField, MapPolygonField, MapMultiPolygonField)
+  - The configuration file properties `search.box-type` and `search.provider`.

 ----
 I am on an open-source journey 🚀, and I wish I could solely focus on my development path without worrying about my financial situation.
 However, as life is not perfect, I have to consider other factors.